rajibhasan01/Pottery-Store-Client/README.md

 User -
 1. Here user can find different categories pottery items
 2. Here user can choose 3 different size of a product
-3. User can see the discout offer of a product (if have)
+3. User can see the discount offer of a product (if have)
-4. Lattest Blogs
+4. User can add or remove product from the cart.
-5. User can manage order
+5. User can use promo code for discount
-6. User can add or remove product from the cart.
+6. User can manage order
 7. User also can edit order from my order (if the order is not yet accepted by the admin)
 8. User can give his/her feedback
-9. User can use promo code for discount
+9. Lattest Blogs

 Promo Code for 10% discount:
 FnF